totravel/minidocx/README.md

 }
 ```

-### Object's Properties

-The several objects mentioned above are instances of `Configurable` subclass, meaning that each of them is associated with a `Properties` object to store additional information and formatting properties.
-These associated `Properties` objects can be accessed through object's `properties()` or `setProperties()` method.

 ### Documents

 A document is represented by a `Document` object.
 To create a new document and save it as `example.docx`: